The Best Community College Data: Sources for Reliable Research

 Using Data Thoughtfully

-The resources and links in this article only point the way to the best data available on community college issues.
+The resources and links in this article only point the way to the best data available on community college and postsecondary issues.
 For the most part, however, they do not provide researchers and decision-makers with an overall philosophy on how to use this data.
 It is extremely important then to consider all the possible ramifications of any intervention or reform before implementing it, even if it is “data-based.”
 As usual, a thoughtful and well-supported intervention will be more likely to help students to perform better than a hasty and underfunded reform.
 In fact, the metadata suggest that well-funded holistic reform is best; thus we must strive to use the existing reliable data to connect and support as many effective reforms as possible.